Ambien and Alcohol

 - The onset of delirium tremens (DTs), which can produce powerful hallucinations, delusions, racing heart rate, fever, extreme confusion, loss of consciousness, and death

-The symptoms of Ambien and alcohol withdrawal should be carefully managed and monitored in a full-service medical facility, preferably at a residential treatment center where a complete range of addiction recovery services can be provided.
-Medical detox is vital when substance use disorders are diagnosed, since withdrawal symptoms must be brought under control before addiction treatment can begin.
+The symptoms of Ambien and alcohol withdrawal should be carefully managed and monitored in a full-service medical facility, preferably at an Ambien addiction treatment center where a complete range of addiction recovery services can be provided.
+Medical detox is vital when substance use disorders are diagnosed since withdrawal symptoms must be brought under control before addiction treatment can begin.

 Treatment and Prognosis

-Ambien addiction, whether complicated by alcohol abuse or not, is a chronic and debilitating disorder that can cause further health and life problems if not treated.
+Whether complicated by alcohol abuse or not, this is a chronic and debilitating disorder that can cause further health and life problems if not treated.
 When an alcohol use disorder is present as well, Ambien dependency can be even more intense, and anyone with a dual diagnosis for both conditions is likely at high risk for overdose and other medical complications.

 The best hope for recovery from Ambien and alcohol addiction is inpatient treatment at a fully-staffed addiction treatment center.
-After the completion of detox, patients in residential rehab will transition into individual, group, and family therapy, within the framework of a comprehensive recovery program designed to address all the physical, emotional, and behavioral aspects of their disorder.
+After the completion of detox, clients will transition into individual, group, and family therapy, within the framework of our comprehensive recovery program designed to address all the physical, emotional, and behavioral aspects of their disorder.